Herbert-Gao/Herbert-Gao/README.md

  * Copyright (c) 2024 by {Hang Gao}, All Rights Reserved.
 -->
 ## Breif-Intro 👋
-hi, this is HANG GAO, a post-graduate student in Jilin University.
+hi, this is HANG GAO, a postgraduate of Control from Jilin University.
 If you are interested in me, you can explore my [personal page](https://herbert-gao.github.io/).

 Recently, I'm working on VLM for accelerated testing.
 Also, I am looking for an PhD opportunity in **AI powered security** and **advanced communication**.
 Please feel free to contact with me.